Rizzlar/node-red-contrib-vnc/README.md

 # node-red-contrib-vnc
 Node-red node allowing control of a VNC Server

 *N.B.
-This has been thrown together for a personal project and it's most-likely not efficent and doesn't have much error handling, so no warranties or guarantees are provided.
-I have released it as I cannot find VNC nodes elsewhere so it may be useful to others for similar purposes, and will release updates when time permits.*
+This has been thrown together for a personal project and it's most-likely not efficent and doesn't have much error handling!
+I have released it as I cannot find VNC nodes elsewhere so it may be useful to others for similar purposes.
+I will try to release updates when time permits*

 ## Current Nodes